 National Bank of Greece's score of 36 is higher than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, the National Bank of Greece reported total carbon emissions of approximately 25,262,000,000 kg CO2e.
+In 2024, the National Bank of Greece (NBG) reported total carbon emissions of approximately 25,262,000,000 kg CO2e.
 This figure includes 6,397,000,000 kg CO2e from Scope 1 emissions, 916,000,000 kg CO2e from Scope 2 emissions, and a significant 17,949,000,000 kg CO2e from Scope 3 emissions.
-In 2022, the bank's emissions were notably lower, with total emissions of about 43,690,000 kg CO2e, comprising 2,742,000 kg CO2e from Scope 1, 15,143,000 kg CO2e from Scope 2, and 43,690,000 kg CO2e from Scope 3.
-The emissions from Scope 1 included mobile combustion (497,000 kg CO2e), fugitive emissions (621,000 kg CO2e), and stationary combustion (1,118,000 kg CO2e).
-Despite the substantial emissions reported, the National Bank of Greece has not set specific reduction targets or initiatives as part of its climate commitments.
-The bank's emissions data is not cascaded from any parent organization, indicating that it operates independently in its reporting and climate strategy.
-Overall, the National Bank of Greece's emissions profile highlights the significant impact of Scope 3 emissions, which are often the most challenging to manage, reflecting the bank's broader environmental footprint.
+In 2022, NBG's emissions were notably lower, with total emissions of about 43,690,000 kg CO2e from Scope 3, alongside 2,742,000 kg CO2e from Scope 1 and 15,143,000 kg CO2e from Scope 2 (location-based).
+The bank's emissions have fluctuated over the years, with 2021 showing total emissions of approximately 49,296,000 kg CO2e and 33,164,000 kg CO2e in 2020.
+Despite these figures, NBG has not set specific reduction targets or initiatives as part of its climate commitments.
+The bank's emissions data is not cascaded from any parent organization, indicating that it operates independently in its reporting and climate strategies.
+Overall, while NBG has made strides in transparency regarding its emissions, it currently lacks defined reduction targets or commitments to mitigate its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents